luau-project/minpack-builder/README.md

 ### What is minpack?

 The original minpack [[1]](https://www.netlib.org/minpack) is a battle-tested **min**imization **pack**age written in Fortran 77 for solving a system of nonlinear equations and nonlinear least squares problems, discussed in details at [[3]](https://doi.org/10.2172/6997568).
-Throughout the years, popular scientific libraries like SciPy [[4]](https://github.com/scipy/scipy/tree/main/scipy/optimize/minpack) and Eigen [[5]](https://eigen.tuxfamily.org/dox/unsupported/index.html) have been using minpack to perform nonlinear optimization, either in unmodified form or rewritten to programming languages other than Fortran.
+Throughout the years, popular scientific libraries like SciPy [[4]](https://github.com/scipy/scipy/tree/main/scipy/optimize/minpack) and Eigen [[5]](https://eigen.tuxfamily.org/dox/unsupported/index.html) have been using minpack to perform nonlinear optimization.

 > [!IMPORTANT]
 >